Rapid recovery in the automotive and construction industries has led to a base metals boom. Buy these four base metal ETFs to take advantage.

-After a rough start to 2020, the global base metals market is in full-on recovery mode, led by a rebound in the automotive and construction industries.
-Rising demand and tightening supplies for the materials used in these (and other) industries have boosted the year-ahead outlook, with metals like copper, aluminum, nickel and lithium poised to benefit.
-Here we’ll examine some top base metal ETFs for participating in what looks to be a vibrant bull market in 2021.
+The global base metals market is in full-on recovery mode after a rough 2020, led by a rebound in the automotive and construction industries.
+Rising demand and tightening supplies for the materials used in these (and other) industries have boosted the year-ahead outlook, with metals like copper, aluminum, nickel, and lithium poised to benefit.
+Here we’ll examine some top base metal ETFs.

-One of the hottest trends to emerge as we head closer to the New Year is the resurgence of the global market for industries that are heavy consumers of metals, particularly the electric vehicle (EV) market.
+One of the hottest trends is the resurgence of the global market for industries that are heavy consumers of metals, particularly the electric vehicle (EV) market.

 According to Wedbush Securities analyst Dan Ives, there’s currently a “major inflection” in the worldwide demand for EVs, with vehicle makers like Nio (NIO), Li Auto (LI) and Tesla (TSLA) vying for the top spot.
 Ives believes China will likely see tremendous EV demand in 2021 and beyond, with Nio, Li and XPeng (XPEV) all poised to benefit, while Tesla’s Shanghai-based Gigafactory 3 (which does final assembly for the Model 3) enjoys a competitive edge.

-Among the metals most commonly used in EV production are copper, lithium, nickel and steel.
-The latter is the starting point for EV manufacturing and is increasingly used instead of aluminum for the production of the vehicle’s body and chasis (though aluminum remains a key material for battery production due to its lower weight).
+Among the metals most commonly used in EV production are copper, lithium, nickel, and steel.
+The latter is the starting point for EV manufacturing and is increasingly used instead of aluminum for the production of the vehicle’s body and chassis (though aluminum remains a key material for battery production due to its lower weight).

-Indeed, steel production is on the upswing again after mill closures caused by COVID-related shutdowns earlier this year.
-According to the Wall Street Journal, “Steelmakers are straining to keep up with resurgent orders from U.S. manufacturers, just months after preparing for a long, pandemic-driven slump in steel demand.”
+Indeed, steel production is on the upswing again after mill closures caused by COVID-related shutdowns.
+According to the Wall Street Journal, “Steelmakers [were] straining to keep up with resurgent orders from U.S. manufacturers, just months after preparing for a long, pandemic-driven slump in steel demand.”
 And automakers are a big reason for the increased demand, which has pushed steel prices significantly higher.

 Base Metal ETF #1: VanEck Vectors Steel ETF (SLX)

-To give you some idea of just how “hot” the steel market is right now, the price for benchmark hot-rolled steel is $850/ton, well above the pre-pandemic level of $570 in March before the nationwide shutdowns began.
+To give you some idea of just how “hot” the steel market is, the price for benchmark hot-rolled steel is $1,595/ton, well above the pre-pandemic level of $570 in March 2020 before the nationwide shutdowns began.
 One way to participate in the steel bull market is through the VanEck Vectors Steel ETF (SLX), which seeks to replicate the price and yield performance of the NYSE Arca Steel Index (STEEL)—and which in turn is intended to track the performance of companies involved in the steel sector.

-With a vast majority (86%) of steel buyers who were polled in November by an industry source expecting another round of price increases from steel mills in the coming months, the likelihood is that prices will continue to rise in 2021, which should bode well for SLX.
+A vast majority (86%) of steel buyers were polled in November by an industry source expecting another round of price increases from steel mills, and the likelihood is that prices will continue to rise, which should bode well for SLX.